 Step 4: Bake.

-Brush the tops of your biscuits with melted butter and place them on the air fryer racks or in the air fryer basket.
+Brush the tops of your biscuits with melted butter and place them in a single layer on the air fryer racks or in the air fryer basket.
 Bake until they are golden brown, it will take between 8-10 minutes.
-Check at 8 minutes to see if they will need additional time.
+Check at 8 minutes to see if they’ll need additional time.
 Remove the biscuits, brush them with a bit more butter, and sprinkle salt over the top while they are still warm.

 - Whisk together the dry ingredients.